as3ert/CSC4120/README.md

-This is a CSC4120 Assignment Repo
+This is a CSC4120 group repository.